apache/predictionio/docs/manual/source/resources/upgrade.html.md

 If Storage.getLEvents() is also used in Algorithm (such as ALSAlgorithm of E-Commerce Recommendation template), you also need to do following:

-NOTE: If `io.prediction.data.storage.Storage` is not used at all (such as Recommendation, Similar Product, Classification, Lead Scoring, Product Ranking template), there is no need to change Algorithm and can go to the later **engine.json** section.
+NOTE: If `org.apache.predictionio.data.storage.Storage` is not used at all (such as Recommendation, Similar Product, Classification, Lead Scoring, Product Ranking template), there is no need to change Algorithm and can go to the later **engine.json** section.

-- remove `import io.prediction.data.storage.Storage` and replace it by `import io.prediction.data.store.LEventStore`
+- remove `import org.apache.predictionio.data.storage.Storage` and replace it by `import org.apache.predictionio.data.store.LEventStore`
 - change `appId` to `appName` in the XXXAlgorithmParams class.
 - remove this line of code: `@transient lazy val lEventsDb = Storage.getLEvents()`
 - locate where `LEventStore.findByEntity()` is used, change it to `LEventStore.findByEntity()`: